cascadiajs/cascadiajs-2022/src/views/content/conference/virtual.md

 The Video Selfie Booth is brought to you by our friends at [Mux](/sponsors/mux).

+## Virtual Raffle 🎁

+We are running a raffle that you will be able to enter once on each of the two days of the conference.
+The raffle form will be located in the center of the Expo Hall and each day a lucky winner with receive:

+- Vintage CascadiaJS swag
+- A FREE ticket to [Converge22](https://converge.circle.com/event/4ea0d06f-3900-4b6d-a9cd-aeaedda9ef2e/summary)

 <div class="cta"><a href="/tickets" aria-label="Buy Tickets">Buy a Virtual Ticket</a></div>